I am a Postdoctoral Fellow at Sloan School of Management, MIT.

 My research is on technology strategy, innovation, and entrepreneurship.
 More specifically, I focus on interorganizational technology transfer, and how technology strategy is formed at established firms in the face of competition from start-ups.

-Prior to academia, I worked as a consultant on various issues, including analysis of market power and price manipulation, organization of energy auctions, and bidding strategies in high stake telecom auctions.
+Prior to MIT Sloan, I was the Innovation Policy and the Economy Fellow at the National Bureau of Economic Research (NBER).
+I worked as a consultant on various issues before academia, including analysis of market power and price manipulation, organization of energy auctions, and bidding strategies in high stake telecom auctions.
 I hold a Ph.D. in Strategy from Kellogg School of Management, Northwestern University, and dual BS degree in Economics and Mathematics from MIT.